inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/402-preparing-data-and-keywords-for-inasafe.rst

 .. image:: /static/training/intermediate/qgis-inasafe/image28.*
   :align: center

+If you are a new user, create an account.
+If you already have an account with HOT, log in.

 The HOT Export website allows you to choose an area and create a data extract from that area.
 Then you can download the data in a variety of formats that are easily read